Sound Design for Video Games: A Primer

-However, there are top of the line sound effects online that you just can’t beat with your own recordings.
-If you’re in need of a lion roar, and there’s no lion in your backyard, you’re better off finding a royalty free file online.
-This also applies if your having trouble creating the sound via your own techniques.
+However, there is top of the line sound effects online that you just can’t beat with your own recordings.
+If you need a lion roar, and there’s no lion in your backyard, you’re better off finding a royalty-free file online.
+This also applies if you're having trouble creating the sound via your own techniques.

 This is to say, if you don’t know if the stock sound you acquired is free of copyright, you’ll need to edit the sample in a way that makes it virtually impossible to distinguish what the original sample was.

 3.Synthesizers and Virtual Instruments